-Ritva Hartama-Heinonen is a senior lecturer in Swedish translation and interpreting studies and a docent in translation studies at the University of Helsinki.
-Her research has focused on the semiotics of translation and sem(e)iotic translation theory and published widely on translation-theoretical issues, for instance, by developing the notion of intracultural translation.
+Ritva Hartama-Heinonen is senior lecturer in Swedish translation and interpreting studies at the University of Helsinki.
+She also holds the title of docent in translation studies at the same university.
+In her research, Hartama-Heinonen has focused on the semiotics of translation and sem(e)iotic translation theory, and published widely on translation-theoretical issues, for instance, by developing the notion of intracultural translation.
 Her recent research interests include intralingual and interlingual translation into Easy Languages.